pjmikeh/miguno/README.md

 ## carbon

-Graphite is comprised of two components, the webapp frontend ``graphite-web``, and the backend storage application ``carbon``.
+Graphite is comprised of two components, the webapp frontend ``graphite-web``, and the backend storage application [carbon](https://github.com/graphite-project/carbon).
 Data collection agents connect to ``carbon`` and send their data, and carbon's job is to make that data available for real-time graphing immediately and try to get it stored on disk as fast as possible.

 ```bash
 $ fpm -s python -t rpm \